-Good Cop, Bad Cop: An Analysis of Chicago Civilian Allegations of Police Misconduct
+Good Cop, Bad Cop: Using Civilian Allegations to Predict Police Misconduct

 Date Written: November 28, 2016

 In response to high-profile cases of police misconduct, reformers are calling for greater use of civilian allegations in identifying potential problem officers.
-However, there is little empirical evidence that civilian allegations predict misconduct.
-Using data on civilian allegations in Chicago, we construct a risk-adjusted, empirical Bayes estimate of civilian allegations and test its power to predict serious future misconduct as measured by civil rights litigation.
-We find a strong non-linear relationship between the Bayes estimates of allegations and future civil rights litigation, suggesting that intervention efforts could be fruitfully concentrated among a relatively small group of officers.
+This paper applies an Empirical Bayes framework to data on civilian allegations and civil rights litigation in Chicago to assess the predictive value of civilian allegations for serious future misconduct.
+We find a strong relationship between allegations and future civil rights litigation, especially for the very worst officers.
+The worst one percent of officers, as measured by civilian allegations, generate almost five times the number of payouts and over four times the total damage payouts in civil rights litigation.
+These findings suggest that intervention efforts could be fruitfully concentrated among a relatively small group.

 Keywords: Policing, Personnel Economics, Police Misconduct, Civil Rights, Civil Rights Litigation, Public Finance